lowRISC/opentitan/hw/ip/aes/doc/_index.md

 - Latency per 16 byte data block of 12/14/16 clock cycles (unmasked implementation) and 56/66/72 clock cycles (DOM) in AES-128/192/256 mode
 - Countermeasures for aggravating fault injection (FI) on the control path (for more details see [Security Hardening below]({{< relref "#fault-injection" >}}))
 - Register-based data and control interface
+- System key-manager interface for optional key sideload to not expose key material to the processor and other hosts attached to the system bus interconnect.
 - On-the-fly round-key generation in parallel to the actual encryption/decryption from a single initial 128/192/256-bit key provided through the register interface (for more details see [Theory of Operations below]({{< relref "#theory-of-operations" >}}))

 This AES unit targets medium performance (16 parallel S-Boxes, \~1 cycle per round for the unmasked implementation, \~5 cycles per round for the DOM implementation).